MicrosoftDocs/mesh-docs/mesh/Create/getting-started/mesh-101-tutorial/mesh-101-05-make-environment-available.md

 1. On the menu bar, select **Mesh Toolkit** > **Environments**.
 1. In the **Mesh Environments** window, select **Sign In**.

-Sign in with your account. **Note**: As mentioned in the Prerequisites section, the account must have *Content Contributor* access to the Mesh World you're uploading the Environment to.
+1. Sign in with your account.

 ## Create your environment